 Cellars

 Repair category -

-Notes N/A.
+Notes Not applicable.

+Electricity

-Electricity Repair category 2 Notes The electrical installation appears dated as the consumer unit and switches/sockets throughout the property are of an older style.
-There are also loose switches and sockets.
-Further advice will be available from an NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Repair category 2

+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+The consumer board has been updated however there are limited sockets to a number of rooms.
+A registered electrician will be able to advise further.